ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 {% note info %}

-It is recommended to measure if such transformation provides sufficient accuracy/recall.
+It is recommended to measure if such quantization provides sufficient accuracy/recall.

 {% endnote %}